Art buyers guide to selecting fine art photography by Lisa Blount Photography. Wall decor for any space. Sized for your wall.

 • Over a sofa: 40x60 or a diptych

-• Above a bed: 30x45 or horizontal formats
+• Above a bed: 30x45 or horizontal layouts

 • Gallery walls: Mix of 12x12s and 16x24s

-Need help visualizing it?
-I offer a Design Preview—just send a photo of your space and I’ll mock it up for you.
+Need help visualizing?
+I offer a complimentary Design Preview—just upload a photo of your space, and I’ll create a mockup so you can see the art to scale.

 🎁 5.
-Buying for Clients, Offices, or Gifts?
+Buying for Clients, Corporate Spaces, or Gifts?

-• Interior designers and architects on new builds and remodels
+• Designers & architects working on luxury builds or remodels

 📥 Want the Full Guide?

-Read the Fine Art Photography Print Buyers Guide
+Read the Complete Fine Art Photography Print Buyers Guide

 👉 Click here to view the full Fine Art Buyers Guide